Chokyotager/ORFFinder/README.md

 `pip3 install orffinder`

 ### Terminal Usage
-Two command-line executable commands are available: `orffinder-to-gtf` `orffinder-to-sequence`.
+Three command-line executable commands are available: `orffinder-to-gtf` `orffinder-to-sequence` and `orffinder-to-gff3`.

 Documentation for these commands can be retrieved by specifying `<command> -h`.